gokulpch/custom-metrics-hpa/README.md

-# Custom Scaling of Applications using Prometheus Adapter, Prometheus Operator and HPA-Kubernetes
+# Custom Scaling of Applications - Prometheus Adapter, Prometheus Operator and HPA-Kubernetes

 ### Setting Up the Demo